Honeymoon Vineyard Shiraz 2014 Review: Aged Adelaide Hills Red with Measured Power

 Honeymoon Vineyard Shiraz 2014 bottle photographed on a dark stone surface with soft side lighting.

-Ten years on, this small-production Shiraz from Honeymoon Vineyard still holds shape.
-Grown in Echunga, Adelaide Hills, the fruit comes from a cool-climate vineyard at 410–420m elevation on red ironstone clay—its sunny northeast-facing slope often likened to Côte Rôtie in ripening profile.
+A decade on, this small-production Shiraz from Honeymoon Vineyard still holds its shape.
+Grown in Echunga in the Adelaide Hills, the fruit comes from a cool-climate site at 410 to 420 metres on red ironstone clay, a northeast-facing slope often compared to Côte Rôtie in its ripening profile.

 Vintage: